poovarasansivakumar2003/VideoDownload/README.md

-# Facebook Video Downloader Web App
+# Video Downloader Web App

-This web application allows users to download public Facebook videos by providing the video URL.
+This web application allows users to download public Youtube, Instagram and Facebook videos by providing the video URL.
 It fetches the video information and provides a direct download link for HD or SD quality.

 ## Features

-- Download public Facebook videos in HD or SD quality.
+- Download public Youtube, Instagram and Facebook videos in HD or SD quality.
 - Simple REST API backend using Node.js and Express.
 - CORS enabled for frontend-backend communication.